WindMillCode/Judima-Framework/README.md

 type represents the enum types schema above, there are no input-email, each entry goes as one word for types value is the value you want the element to have

-* group is for type = options
-    represents the option group for a set of options you want the applicant to choose from

 * nest  - when you want to place an element inside another, enum [A1:ZZ],notatton to represent which are children and which are parents nestUnder- the element to place the element in